Find Your Perfect School

 Occupational Therapy Assistants and Aides often suffer injuries due to the physical demands of the job.
 Prepare to spend a lot of time on your feet with wear and tear on the knees and back from the heavy lifting of patients.

-What sort of patients will I work with as an OTA?
+What sort of patients will I work with as an Occupational Therapist Assistant?

-The type of patients you will work with may depend on your employer, for some clinics focus on a specific demographic, such as children or geriatric patients.
+The type of patients occupational therapy assistants will work with may depend on your employer, for some clinics focus on a specific demographic, such as children or geriatric patients.

 In addition, you will work with people who have physical disabilities or debilitating illnesses.
 They typically need assistance with sharpening their sensory-motor skills, visual-perceptual skills, and cognitive skills.